milan102/userstyles/README.md

 # userstyles

-Simplifies the homepage of various websites by removing clutter, increases productivity...sites only have a search bar like Google
+Simplifies the homepage of various websites by removing clutter, increasing productivity

+Sites only have a search bar, like Google

 ## Amazon